Porting Solar Activity Sensor MCU Firmware to New PCB

 • developed a board support package or BSP;

-• added new low-level functions aimed at the comprehensive utilization of MCU hardware capabilities;
+• added new low-level functions aimed at the comprehensive utilisation of MCU hardware capabilities;

 • matched business logic with the new MCU features and BSP;